 - Wasps have two pairs of fairy-like wings

 Adult wasps will feed on sugary treats such as flower nectar and the juice of ripe fruit, but they also will prey on certain insects to feed to their developing young.
 Wasps lay their eggs in burrows built into a papery nest made from chewed wood mixed with saliva, where the young continue to live as they develop into an adult.

-While providing their young with meals made up of various insects, the wasps are also providing a natural pest control targeting insect pests such as flies, grubs, caterpillars, and weevils.
+While providing their young with meals made up of various insects, the wasps also provide a natural pest control targeting insect pests such as flies, grubs, caterpillars, and weevils.
 In this way, they are beneficial for farms and gardens that could otherwise be decimated by crop-destroying insects.

 Wasps are good pollinators, carrying pollen from plant to plant as they feed on the nectar.
 They are not as efficient as bees because the pollen does not stick to their smooth legs and "skin" as it does to the hairy legs of bees, thus not as much gets carried from flower to flower.